ProgrammerAL/Presentations-2024/orlando-code-camp/presentation.md

 ---

+# Infrastructure as Code (IaC)

+- Automation to avoid manual steps
+  - Manual steps always mess up eventually
+- Easily repeatable
+  - Create multiple environments with ease

+---

 # What is Pulumi?

-- Tooling for managing cloud infrastructure
+- Tooling for Cloud IaC
   - Create/Read/Update/Delete services
-  - IaC - Infrastructure as Code
   - DSC - Desired State Configuration
+- Use your choice or programming language
+  - No YAML
+  - No custom DSL
-- Open Sourced
+- Code is Open Sourced
   - _Can_ be free if you self host
 - Procedural and Imperative